Intelligence Leaders Testify After 'Unprecedented' Russian Hacking Attack

 In his opening statement, Sen.Jack Reed of Rhode Island, the committee’s ranking Democrat, said Russian hacking is typically tough to detect, but this attack had a very easily identifiable signature.
 He suggested Putin wanted the U.S. to know about the hacking while preserving plausible deniability.

-Last week, facing mounting pressure to respond to the Russian hacking or the U.S. election campaign, the Obama administration announced retaliatory steps against Russia for its
+Last week, facing mounting pressure to respond to the Russian hacking of the U.S. election campaign, the Obama administration announced retaliatory steps against Russia for its

 interference in American elections.